Leveraging Expert Consistency to Improve Algorithmic Decision Support: Introduction

 \section{Introduction}

-Across domains, experts routinely and implicitly make predictions to inform decisions their job requires them to make.
-Recruiters assess the likelihood of a candidate succeeding at a job if hired, physicians predict the likelihood of neurological recovery of comatose patients when deciding whether to extend their life support, judges predict the likelihood of recidivism when considering bail, and child abuse hotline call workers assess the risk of harm to a child when deciding whether a hotline call should prompt an investigation.
-Increasingly, machine learning (ML) is being used to aid experts in those predictions.
-This is largely motivated by research that has shown ML and actuarial models can perform better at making predictions than humans~\citep{meehl1954clinical,dawes1989clinical,grove2000clinical}.
-However, research showing the superior predictive power of machines often makes simplifying assumptions concerning the data used for training such models and their decision targets.
-In particular, it typically assumes that the observed outcome perfectly captures the decision objective.
-In practice, the properties of available data frequently limit what can be learned from the observed outcomes alone, undermining deployed performance of predictive algorithms and leading to deceptively optimistic evaluations.
+Across domains, experts routinely make predictions to inform the decisions that their job requires them to make.
+Recruiters assess the likelihood of a candidate's succeeding at a job if hired; judges assess the likelihood of recidivism when considering bail; and child abuse hotline call workers assess the risk of harm to a child when deciding whether a hotline call should prompt an investigation.
+Increasingly, machine learning (ML) is being used to aid experts in these predictions.
+This shift is largely motivated by research showing that ML and actuarial models can perform better than humans in making predictions ~\citep{meehl1954clinical,dawes1989clinical,grove2000clinical,kleinberg2017human, angelova2022algorithmic}.
+However, studies that show the superior predictive power of ML often make overly simplistic assumptions about the data used to train ML models.
+In particular, while expert decisions often involve navigating multidimensional, complex criteria~\citep{elster1992local,nosofsky2005procedural}, such work often implicitly assumes that there is an observed outcome that perfectly captures the decision objective and that it can thus be used as the target label that a model is trained to predict.
+In practice, however, there is frequently what we call a \emph{construct gap}: the construct of interest to the decision-making task is not measured, and only proxies are available.
+Typically, available proxies fall in one of two buckets: historical expert decisions and observed outcomes.
+Historical expert decisions refer to the decisions that experts previously made for the task at hand, without using an ML decision support tool.
+Using this as a target corresponds to attempting to ``automate" the experts.
+The downside of such an approach is that experts are prone to idiosyncrasies, biases and errors, so training an ML model to replicate prior decisions risks replicating these imperfections.
+For this reason, organizations often favor the use of observed outcomes, which refer to outcomes of relevance to the decision-making task, which typically occur downstream from the decision point.
+However, it is often the case that what is observed is only a proxy for a holistic decision-making criteria.
+Thus, identifying a suitable target label among (imperfect) choices is a challenging and crucial step that managers and designers face when developing a decision support tool.